 to the detriment of the music.
 He was, in short, an artist one

 could respect and admire and Tahra have put us in their debt

 by making available so much rare and interesting material.

 A substantial, well-illustrated booklet containing

-comprehensive essays in French and Italian accompanies this set.
-As
+comprehensive essays in French and Italian accompanies this

-sound is never less than acceptable and Tahra’s
+However, the sound is never less than acceptable and Tahra’s

 be keen to acquire this set.
 For the more general collector

-some judicious sampling prior to purchase
+some judicious sampling prior to purchase might be prudent.

-not share) I am happy to recommend it.
+share) I am happy to recommend it.

 review by Jonathan Woolf